Speech Pathology and Audiology, B.S.

 Overview

-Our Speech Pathology and Audiology bachelor of science degree provides a pre-professional program for those preparing for graduate study in speech-language pathology or audiology.
+The Bachelor of Speech-Pathology and Audiology (SPAU) degree at UNC Greensboro is an on-campus, face-to-face, pre-professional program for those preparing for graduate level studies in speech-language pathology or audiology.

 Audiologists are health care professionals who identify, assess and manage disorders of hearing.
 In order to become an audiologist, one must complete prerequisite courses and then apply to a Doctor of Audiology (Au.D.) program which can be either a 3 year or 4 year term.